NehaK275/Linux_Assignment/README.md

 ### 7.List various Linux distributions & their use cases.
 Linux distribution is a version of the open-source Linux operating system that is packed with other component such as an installation programs, management tools and additional software. various Linux distributions are:
-Ubuntu: It works like MacOS and easy to use.
+* `Ubuntu` It works like MacOS and easy to use.
-Linux mint: It works like windows and should be use by new corners
+* `Linux mint` It works like windows and should be use by new corners
-Debian: It provide stability but not recommended to a new user.
+* `Debian` It provide stability but not recommended to a new user.
-Fedora: It is a community-based project by Redhat.
+* `Fedora` It is a community-based project by Redhat.
 It uses dnf package manager.

 ###  8.What does a systemd. unit (5) means?
 A unit configuration file whose name ends in “. service" encodes information about a process controlled and supervised by systemd. systemd.exec(5) define the execution environment the commands are executed in, and in systemd.kill(5), which define the way the processes of the service are terminated, and in systemd.resource-control(5), which configure resource control settings for the processes of the service.